Our Team

 My clinical interests include anxiety, trauma, identity development, depression, and the unique mental health needs of immigrants and individuals navigating cross-cultural transitions.
 I also offer therapy in Mandarin for those who feel easier to express themselves in their native language.

-Ernesto Lloyd Means (He/Him)
+Ernesto Lloyd Means (He/Him),

 Therapist